 In contrast to last week’s mostly black and white link up outfit, today I’m colour blocking red and pink with my new Lotus shoes and bag.
 Red and pink is one of those colour combinations that has been in and out of fashion over the years.
 I remember a time when I wouldn’t have dreamed of putting the two together…but now that’s just another fashion “rule” I’m only to happy to break.

 This pink ruffle jumper is a fantastic transitional piece.
-Combining the hue of the moment with a feminine frill, it’s thick enough to wear on cooler days, so you can dress for Spring even if the weather isn’t co-operating.
+Combining the hue of the moment with a feminine frill, it’s thick enough to wear on cooler days…you can dress for Spring even if the weather isn’t co-operating!
 I have to confess that I wasn’t convinced when I first tried the top on, in fact I almost sent it back.
 I think it’s the slightly cropped and loose hemline that made me doubt it.
-I usually prefer a more fitted sweater, especially with tailored trousers, but the shoes and bag inspired me to give it another try.
+Generally, I prefer a more fitted sweater, especially with tailored trousers, but the shoes and bag inspired me to give it another try.
 Even my husband says he likes it, so that means it’s a keeper.

 The wide brim hat was a last minute addition to the outfit.
 I thought a hat would be too much with the pink ruffles but I was surprised at how well it finishes off the outfit.
 I’ve been having a little hat-buying spree on eBay and this is the latest addition to my collection.
 It’s originally from Zara – my favourite high street shop for hats.

 SHOP THE LOOK